PoisotLab/ms_metaweb_perspectives/coverletter.md

 large-scales species interaction networks are structured.
 However, the challenges inherit in sampling species interactions makes assembling sufficient data at a large enough scale a tedious and costly process.
-Predictive methods have the potential to help circumvent these limitations, of these predictive tools available graph embeddings (rather than focusing on the list of species interactions) holds, great potential.
+Predictive methods can help in circumventing these limitations, of these predictive tools available graph embeddings (rather than focusing on the list of species interactions) holds, great potential.
 In this perspective, we outline how the challenges associated with inferring metawebs line-up with the advantages of graph embeddings; as well as how the choice of the species pool not only has consequences on the reconstructed network, but also embeds hypotheses about which human-made boundaries are ecologically meaningful.